 No fathead pizza dough here.
 I have met & spoken with Tom Naughton so no offense here Tom, but I have a gazillion recipes and this just isn’t one with your dough.

-I am listing my favorite toppings which you can certainly follow or…you may use you own faves.
+I have listed my favorite toppings which you can certainly follow or…you may use you own faves which may (or may not) alter the nutritionals.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.